haeussma/masterthesis/book/discussion.md

 # Discussion

+Availability of raw data is the prerequisite for reproducible data analysis {cite}`miyakawa2020no`.
+Hence, the analysis workflow was conceptualized starting from photometric measurement data.
+For that purpose, discussing the output format of the analytical device with the experimental partners proved to be valuable to plan the data acquisition process.
+Hence, a project specific parser function was established, which transferred the measurement data to the respective EnzymeML document with information on the measurement conditions.
+Thereby, error-prone and tedious manual copying between files was avoided, ensuring raw data integrity.
+Since modeling was based on concentration data, thoroughly raw data preparation was crucial not to influence the modeling results by wrong concentration calculations.
+Besides blanking of the absorption signal, correct concentration calculation is important for accurate parameter estimates.
+Therefore, in three of the four scenarios standard curves of the analyte under assay conditions were recorded, whereas in scenario D concentrations were calculated via an extinction coefficient.
+All of the analyzed standard curves, except for scenario C ABTS at pH 5, were best described by non-linear calibration equations based on their fit quality determined by AIC.
+Since, experiments were design to take advantage of the full measurement range of the photometer, which includes the non-linear detection range below the upper detection limit, non-linear relations between analyte and instrument response were expected.
+This was expected, since

+Concentration calculation by extinction coefficient is discouraged, if it is not specifically determined as well as concentration calculation

+Transferring the measurement signal into concentration values constitutes the second step of the workflow.

+Cumulative error, which ultimately leads to unreproducible kinetic parameters

+initial rates by linear regressin are highly sensitive to the chosen observaation window

+- Lab vs computer documentation

+sharing the raw data and comprehensive description of individual data treatment steps, In biocatalysis

+Raw data liked to executable code is the gold standard in computational science {cite}`peng2011reproducible`

 Analysis of the four scenarios proved the applicability and advantages of the developed workflow.

 - Currently: unfair initial rates, lineweaver burk